Note: this is the latest in our Partnerships 101 series. You can read the others below:

 Ecosystem Qualified Leads (EQLs)

-Understanding partnership development terms is only half the battle—knowing how and why to use them in order to adapt your strategy and drive growth will help you build a rock-solid partner ecosystem.
+Understanding partnership terms is only half the battle—knowing how and why to use them in order to adapt your strategy and drive growth will help you build a rock-solid partner ecosystem.
 When you’re ready, get proven tactics for co-selling, co-marketing, and developing integrations with partners in our Partner Playbook below.